ddovla/cxjs-home-expenses-app-tutorial/tutorial/introduction.md

 ## What are we going to build

 We are going to build a simple app that helps keep track of home expenses.
-The app consists of three pages: Each expense is assigned to an appropriate category.
+The app consists of three pages: Dashboard, Add Expense, and Log.
+Each expense is assigned to an appropriate category.

 In this process, we will explore some of the most frequently used Cx features and components.
-After finishig this tutorial, you should be able to create some medium complex Cx applications and it should serve as a solid fondation to further improve your knowledge.
+After finishing this tutorial, you should be able to create some medium complex Cx applications and it should serve as a solid foundation to further improve your knowledge.

 Cx features covered in this tutorial:
 * Layouts